I'm a makeup and beauty enthusiast, always on the lookout for fresh looks!

 Yes, and it depends.
-Yes, in the sense that it is as safe a purchase that you could make in the United States.
+Yes, in the sense that it is as safe as a purchase that you could make in the United States.
 It depends in the sense that if you have a problem with your purchase and your vacation is short-term, you could have problems returning your item for a refund.

 The United States is full of retail stores that will either sell you what you legitimately believe you are buying or rip you off as well.
 It is the same story everywhere.
 Please see the video below for more guidance.